GPT-coding-vte/ARK-ASCENDED-LOG-WATCHER-Discord-Linked-/README.md

+Here is the updated README.md containing all the exact typography parameters used in the application.
+Adding this information directly to your repository is highly beneficial, as it provides clarity for developers who want to modify the UI layout or scale the scanning dimensions safely.

 ARK: Survival Ascended – Automation Bot
 An automated log monitoring and tribal status tracking utility designed for ARK: Survival Ascended.
 The bot runs as a lightweight desktop background worker, captures specific game screen regions using high-performance pixel diffing, analyzes text utilizing advanced OCR error-correcting algorithms, and relays critical gameplay notifications instantly to your Discord server via Webhooks.